 The Dr. Octagon project began after the then-unknown Automator started constructing a pastiche of sci-fi burbles to expand a concept that Kool Keith introduced on two tracks with Kutmasta Kurt ("Dr. Octagon," "Technical Difficulties").
 Automator pitched Keith on the idea of a concept LP and they soon convened in his parents' San Francisco basement.

 "My parents liked Keith.
 Keith is a very nice guy.
-He's got the sex style porno side of him, but it'd funny, cause when we work he's a polite guy.
-When he works, he works really hard, when he ends up going out, especially during that period of that time… it's like, I learned way more about porno than I ever thought I would," says Automator.
+He's got the sex style porno side of him, but it's funny, 'cause when we work, he's a polite guy.
+When he works, he works really hard.
+When he ends up going out, especially during that period of that time… it's like, I learned way more about porno than I ever thought I would," says Automator.
 "I learned about new release day.
-I don't know if you've ever been to one of those porno stores, Nineties, with just boxes of VHS and DVD, and everything looks the fuckin' same after about five minutes.
+I don't know if you've ever been to one of those porno stores [in the] Nineties, with just boxes of VHS and DVD, and everything looks the fuckin' same after about five minutes.
 But somehow for a discerning connoisseur, you can spend hours in there."

-For cuts, Automator recruited DJ Q-Bert, a San Francisco cut specialist who has already was co-winner of a DMC world championship and is still regarded as the Eddie Van Halen of the turntables
+For cuts, Automator recruited DJ Qbert, a San Francisco cut specialist who was already a co-winner of a DMC world championship and is still regarded as the Eddie Van Halen of the turntables.

-"This is a skills record and Q, is obviously, when it comes to skills, he's top of the pile for scratching," says Automator.
+"This is a skills record and Q is obviously, when it comes to skills, top of the pile for scratching," says Automator.
 "When I met Qbert, I was DJing a party in Stockton.
-And when I DJing this party, I was like, 'I'm a hotshot DJ.'
+And when I DJed this party, I was like, 'I'm a hotshot DJ.'
 I'm in high school.
 I thought I was really good.
 In the middle of the party, they had this little DJ battle.
 These two guys went up and started scratching and cutting and doing all this stuff.
-And I seen them and I was like, "Man, these local kids, man, they're crazy.
-I'll never be this good."
-At that moment I kind of realized I should really focus on making beats and stuff a little bit more.
+And I seen them and I was like, 'Man, these local kids, man, they're crazy.
+I'll never be this good.'
+At that moment, I realized I should really focus on making beats a little bit more.
 Because these local kids are just rippin' it.
-And, of course, it turns out that these two local kids were Q-Bert and Mixmaster Mike."
+And, of course, it turns out that these two local kids were Qbert and Mixmaster Mike."

-Dr. Octagonecologyst had far reaching implications not only for hip-hop, basically establishing the commercial demand for leftfield "underground" hip-hop that would fuel labels like Rawkus and Stones Throw.
-Kool Keith would rocket to a ridiculously prolific post-Ultramagnetic MC's solo career and ended up the favorite rapper of alterna-types for years, appearing on records by the Prodigy, the Yeah Yeah Yeahs and Mike Patton's Peeping Tom.
+Dr. Octagonecologyst had far-reaching implications for the genre, establishing the commercial demand for leftfield "underground" hip-hop that would fuel labels like Rawkus and Stones Throw.
+Kool Keith would rocket to a ridiculously prolific post-Ultramagnetic MC's solo career and ended up the favorite rapper of alterna-types for years, appearing on records by the Prodigy, Yeah Yeah Yeahs and Mike Patton's Peeping Tom.
 Qbert became one of the most famous faces of press/MTV obsession with turntablism that would emerge at the latter part of the Nineties.
 For about four years, Automator became one of the most in-demand producers in the world, recording a slew of pastiches for Gorillaz, Jon Spencer Blues Explosion, Cornershop and his own Handsome Boy Modeling School.
 He recently did the theme song to Moshe Kasher's Comedy Central show Problematic.